learn-co-students/js-basics-create-HTML-from-JSON-lab-nyc-fe-skills-120418/README.md

 unique HTML page for each movie would be absurd!
 Aside from how endlessly time consuming it would be to create a separate webpage for every movie ever, what would happen if you wanted to go back and make an change to the layout?

+For this lab, we will be exploring the use of dynamic content, filling in a text on a website using JSON data.
+Your task is to access the provided JSON data and use it to populate a webpage using JavaScript and DOM manipulation.

+## Objectives

+* Retrieve data from a JSON file using JavaScript
+* Use DOM manipulation to add HTML content to a page

+## Retrieve Data From JSON

 Many modern websites are built to display dynamic, rather than static content.
 This means that a site will have some basic HTML skeleton, but the actual text